twisted/towncrier/docs/tutorial.rst

    # This makes sure that Git will never delete the empty folder
    $ echo '!.gitignore' > src/myproject/newsfragments/.gitignore

-The ``.gitignore`` will remain and keep Git from not tracking the directory.

 Detecting Version
 -----------------